ppy/osu-wiki/news/2019-10-01-new-featured-artist-updates.md

 * **BilliumMoto - ruby**
 * **BilliumMoto - sway**

-BilliumMoto's striking out into the grand beyond with his first ever album release titled *rabbithole*, and we're super excited to have picked a prime selection of **9** tracks from it for you!
+BilliumMoto's striking out into the grand beyond with his first ever album release titled [*Rabbithole*](https://billiummoto.bandcamp.com/album/rabbithole), and we're super excited to have picked a prime selection of **9** tracks from it for you!

 It's all the Billium you know and love, cranked right up to eleven with his distinctly unique blend of chirpy electronic funk.